 (This is a common course number.
-Last year's course prefix/number DAN 155)
+Former course prefix/number DAN 155)

-BODY FOR CCN = The basic skills of jazz dance are introduced.
+The basic skills of jazz dance are introduced.
 Emphasis is on technique and development, rhythm awareness, jazz styles, and rhythmic combinations of movement.
 Laboratory fee.
 (3 Lab.)

-DANC 1148 Jazz | (1)
+DANC 1148 Jazz II (1)

 (This is a common course number.
-Last year's course prefix/number DAN 156)
+Former course prefix/number DAN 156)

-Prerequisite: Dance 1147 or demonstrated competence approved by the instructor.
+Prerequisite: Dance 1.147 or demonstrated competence approved by the instructor.
 Work on skills and style in jazz dance is continued.
 Technical skills, combinations of steps and skills into dance patterns, and exploration of composition in jazz form are emphasized.
 Laboratory fee.
 (3 Lab.)
-(Coordinating Board Academic Approval Number 5003015230)